dariosanfilippo/_2dariosanfilippo.github.io/_pages/about.md

 My work combines principles of agency, autopoiesis, evolvability, fitness, and radical constructivism for the design of complex audio feedback networks that are deployed in live performance for human-machine interaction or autonomous machines.

-Currently, I am part of the research and development team at FL Studio working on algorithmic composition tools and DSP.
+Currently, I am part of the R&D team at FL Studio working on algorithmic composition tools and DSP.
 ___